iansharff/king_county_housing/README.md

 * `lat`, `long`, and `zipcode` - which conveyed valuable locational information regarding the homes
 * `bedrooms` and `bathrooms` - two important metrics for most, if not all, homebuyers.

 Of course, all features have the capacity to provide valuable insight property price.
 However, within the constraints of a basic multiple linear regression model, including many features runs the risk of having multicollinearity among features, which can be a detriment to the quality of the predictive capacity of a model.
 To visualize this, we frequently used the follwing heatmap visualization to quantify the pairwise correlations between the features and the target.
+See the [data visualization](tools/data_visualization.py) script for its implementation.

 ![correlation_heatmap](.images/correlation_heatmap.png)

+This led us to the conclusion that, while most features were in some way correlated with a given house's price, we would have to selectively choose which features to minimize multicollinearity.
+Certain features like `sqft_living15` and `sqft_lot15`, which denote the average living space/lot square footage of a house's nearest 15 neighbors, caught our attention, but were (unsurprisingly) found to be highly correlated with their analogous features `sqft_living` and `sqft_lot` which describe the individual houses.
+These features definitely have potential, but in the context of this study they were left aside.

+The `lat` and `long` features denoting the houses' geographical coordinates were, however, used to calculate the distance from the most expensive zipcode in King County, 98039.
+We determined this after constructing the following choropleth map using the `folium` library

 ## Data Preparation